gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 To prevent fault CAN nodes from from permanently disturbing/blocking a CAN network, the CAN standard defines a somewhat sophisticated _fault confinement process_ that nodes much adhere to.
 This fault confinement process is usually implemented in CAN controllers/peripherals, such that the main application does not have to deal with this itself (many users of CAN systems may be unaware that these fault confinement processes even exist!).

 **Each CAN node maintains two error counters**, the _transmit error counter_ (TEC) and the _receive error counter_ (REC).
 A CAN node initially starts out in the _Error Active_ state.
 When either of the TEC or REC (error counters) goes above 127, the node will transition to the _Error Passive_ state.
 When the TEC (but not the REC) goes above 255, the node transitions to the _Bus Off_ state.
-A node will transmit different error flags depending on what error state it is in[^bib-kvaser-can-error-handling]:
+A node will transmit different error flags depending on what error state it is in[^kvaser-can-error-handling]:

 * In the _Error Active_ state, a node will transmit _Active Error flags_ when it detects an error.
 * In the _Error Passive_ state, a node will transmit _Passive Error flags_ when it detects an error.
 It also has to wait